 - Approximately 100,000 people attend Folkmoot performances each year.

-- Based on a study by Syneva Economics, the Folkmoot Festival attendees create a 9.2 million economic impact in Western North Carolina.
-This economic activity support 110.7 jobs of Western North Carolina residents and generates 1.27 million in tax revenue related to consumer-driven commerce.
+- Based on a study by Syneva Economics, the Folkmoot Festival attendees create a 9.2 million dollar economic impact in Western North Carolina.
+This economic activity support 110.7 jobs of Western North Carolina residents and generates 1.27 million dollar in tax revenue related to consumer-driven commerce.

 - Folkmoot USA is a member of CIOFF – International Council of Organization of Folklore Festivals and Folk Art, in partnership with UNESCO.
 There are approximately 9-member countries who meet each year at the World Congress.